stat545ubc-2023/mda-Sebastian-Santana-Ort/Mini-Projec-1.md

 <!--- *****START HERE***** --->

-> In the past, I have worked with health-related data but not with
+> *Comment*: In the past, I have worked with health-related data but not
-> cancer-specific datasets.
-I am excited to embark on a new project and
+> with cancer-specific datasets.
+I am excited to embark on a new project
-> learn more along the way.
-I wish, however, that I could have either
+> and learn more along the way.
+I wish, however, that I could have
-> (1) more information about the variables I have and how they were
+> either (1) more information about the variables I have and how they
-> collected, or (2) to have more information of different types (e.g.,
+> were collected, or (2) to have more information of different types
-> when where the tests done, what age was the patient, what was their
+> (e.g., when where the tests done, what age was the patient, what was
-> background, have they had any form of cancer before either themselves
+> their background, have they had any form of cancer before either
-> or their direct relatives).
-Still, given the data I have access to
+> themselves or their direct relatives).
+Still, given the data I have
-> now, here are four questions I would like to explore further:
+> access to now, here are four questions I would like to explore
+> further:
 >
-> 3.1: There seem to be three forms of each “characteristic”.
+> *3.1*: There seem to be three forms of each “characteristic”.
 For
 > example, there is a radius_mean, radius_se, and radius_worst.
 I am
 > wondering if each form may have a different relationship to the
 > “diagnosis” of each observation.
 For example, do higher values for